This roasted Brussels sprouts recipe isn’t like every other – the addition of a bit of nutty Asiago cheese sets it apart from the rest!

 - Trim the woody stem off – you don’t need to cut a lot off, just enough to freshen up the end and get rid of the super hard part.
 All it usually takes is about 1/8- to 1/4-inch.

 - Peel back any leaves that are wilted, brown or damaged.

 - That’s it!
 At that point you can wash them and cut them as desired – for this recipe, I cut them in half.

-You all know I’m a roasted vegetable addict…if you want more recipes like these roasted Brussels sprouts, make sure to check out my entire list of roasted vegetables (there are a few other goodies on the list, too!).
+You all know I’m a roasted vegetable addict.
+If you want more recipes like these roasted Brussels sprouts, make sure to check out my entire list of roasted vegetables (there are a few non-vegetable roasted goodies on the list, too!).